dasdipanjan04/ExplAIstic/README.md

 ![ExplAIstic Logo](/src/resources/Background.png)

 ExplAIstic is an image captioning and image hashtagging application that generates nicely written captions and adds related hashtags to your images and reels.
-It utilizes pre-trained Imagenet models and ChatGPT for the image analysis and caption generation, and the Telegram API for the messaging feature.
+It utilizes pre-trained Imagenet models and BLIP2/LLAMA for the image analysis and caption generation, and the Telegram API for the messaging feature.

 ## Installation 🚀